Alex0424/Linux/vim.md

 # Vim text editor

 ```
-$ vim file.txt    #create a text file and edit it in vim
+$ vim file.txt    #create a text file and open it in vim
 ```

 - Insert mode(edit): `i`